atunanggara/blog/_posts/2020-03-25-First-Post.md

 The `About Me` page can be accessed under `_pages/about.md` on the main repository:
 ![about me]({{site.baseurl}}/images/blog_about.png)

-Repeat the process on the Main Page.
+Same process as the Main Page setup above.

 ## Summary

 I hope that this post will help others who are trying to set up their first fastpages site.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/atunanggara/) if you have any questions!
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/atunanggara/) or [Twitter](https://twitter.com/atun_anggara) if you have any questions!